 Unified Glare Rating (UGR) is a measure of potential discomfort glare experienced by an occupant in interior lighting spaces.
 UGR incorporates data from electric sources within an interior environment and assigns a value which represents the calculated glare rating.
 It only accounts for sources for which IES file data is included.
 It can be considered a supporting metric in addition to current IES recommendations to assess and potentially improve the quality of lighting for interior spaces.
+For outdoor spaces, the BUG (Backlight-Uplight-Glare) rating system which was developed by the Illuminating Engineering Society (IES) is used to assess visual comfort and performance.

-2. What is the Unified Glare Rating System
+2. What is the Unified Glare Rating System?